esuriddick/Programming/Python/Krita/DDS_File_Exporter/README.md

 ## License
 As identified in this repository, all of the work shared in this repository is under the GNU General Public License v3.0.
 Be aware that Texconv is shared under [MIT License](https://opensource.org/license/mit/).

-_Summary of the license_: Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
+_Summary of the GNU General Public License v3.0_: Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.

 **_I kindly ask Krita developers to consider this plugin as an example of how to incorporate this functionality directly into Krita.
-I explicitly allow the use of this code in Krita without any of the conditions stated under the GNU General Public License v3.0._**
+I explicitly allow the use of this code in Krita by Krita developers without any of the conditions stated under the GNU General Public License v3.0._**